George Read Jr.: Early life and family

-George Read Jr. was born on August 29, 1765, in New Castle, Delaware, United States.
-His father was George Read, a prominent lawyer and politician who would go on to sign both the Declaration of Independence and the U.S. Constitution.
+George Read Jr. was born on August 29, 1765, in New Castle, Delaware.
+His father was George Read, a prominent lawyer and politician who would go on to sign both the Declaration of Independence and the Constitution.
 His mother was Gertrude Ross Read, the daughter of Rev. George Ross (the first rector of the Immanuel Episcopal Church on the Green) and the sister of lawyer George Ross, another future signatory to the Declaration.
 At the time of Read's birth, his father was serving as both the Crown Attorney General for the Delaware Colony as well as a member of the Delaware Assembly.
 By the time the boy turned ten, his father was serving in the Continental Congress in Philadelphia.

 Read was admitted to the bar in 1785 and opened a law office in New Castle.
 In 1786, he wed his cousin Mary Thompson, the daughter of General William Thompson.